SauravNayak-C2/Ecommerce-Purchase-Project/README.md

 # 🛒 Ecommerce Purchases Analysis

 This project performs an exploratory data analysis (EDA) on an ecommerce dataset to uncover insights about user purchasing behavior.
-The analysis is conducted using Python and Jupyter Notebook, with libraries like Pandas, Seaborn, and Matplotlib.
+The analysis is conducted using Python and Jupyter Notebook, with libraries like Pandas, numpy

 ---
 ## 📊 Project Overview